Prebiotics for Dogs

 Storage and handling directions may vary by product, so be sure to follow its specific instructions.

-For example, a powder version of a commercially available prebiotic and probiotic formula says to refrigerate it after opening or store in a cool dry place.
+For example, a powder version of a commercially available prebiotic and probiotic formula says to refrigerate it after opening or store it in a cool, dry place.

-Keep in mind that prebiotics can go bad, so it’s important that you follow label directions and adhere to the “Best By” date.
+Remember that prebiotics can go bad, so follow label directions and adhere to the “Best By” date.

 Our Take on Prebiotics for Dogs

 Prebiotics help ensure a robust array of helpful microbiota by contributing vital nutrients necessary for probiotics to flourish.
-These organisms not only work to improve the gut health of your dog, but can also heighten proper immune system function.
+These organisms work to improve your dog’s gut health and can heighten proper immune system function.

 Their accessibility, ease of administration, and multiple benefits make the use of prebiotics worth a conversation with your veterinarian.